Using Moxibustion to turn breech presentation

 Some practitioners will prefer to use ‘smokeless Moxa’, an alternative, charcoaled preparation of the herb which as the name suggests produces much less smoke, making it more suitable for use in the clinic and at home.

-How can moxa be used to turn breech babies?
+How can moxa be used to help manage breech presentation?

-During a Chinese Medicine consultation to turn a breech baby the practitioner will take a comprehensive case history, make a diagnosis and apply the appropriate acupuncture treatment.
+During a Chinese Medicine consultation for a breech baby the practitioner will take a comprehensive case history, make a diagnosis and apply the appropriate acupuncture treatment.
 They will assess if moxibustion might be helpful.

 Practitioners will then instruct women on how to locate the appropriate acupuncture points and demonstrate how to safely apply moxa at home.

 The acupuncture point UB 67 is the primary point selected for use because it is the most dynamic point to activate the uterus.
-Its forte is in turning malpositioned babies and is located on the outer, lower edge of both little toenails.
+It is located on the outer, lower edge of both little toenails.

 According to Chinese Medicine theory moxa has a tonifying and warming effect which promotes movement and activity.
 The nature of heat is rising.
 This warming and raising effect is utilised to encourage the baby to become more active and lift its bottom up in order to gain adequate momentum to summersault into the head down position.

-This technique can also be used to preposition transverse presentation, a situation where the baby’s has its shoulder or back pointing down, or is lying sideways across the abdomen and which is incompatible with vaginal birth.
+This technique is also used to help preposition transverse presentation, a situation where the baby’s has its shoulder or back pointing down, or is lying sideways across the abdomen and which is incompatible with vaginal birth.

 Prior to commencing moxibustion, ensure the room is adequately ventilated as moxa will produce profuse, smelly smoke similar to cigarette smoke which can linger in a closed room.